greenhub-project/docs/README.md

 $ npm run docs:build
 ```

-For detailed explanation on how things work, checkout the [Vuepress docs](https://vuepress.vuejs.org/guide/).
+For detailed explanation on how things work, checkout the [VuePress docs](https://vuepress.vuejs.org/guide/).